Dynamics of holographic dark energy with apparent-horizon cutoff and non-minimal derivative coupling gravity in non-flat FLRW universe: Acknowledgements

 \section{Acknowledgements}

 We thank Nandan Roy for useful discussion.
 This research project has been funded by Mahidol University (Fundamental Fund: fiscal year 2024 by National Science Research and Innovation Fund (NSRF)).
 AT is supported by a RGJ-PhD scholarship.
+We are grateful to the referee for very useful suggestion on further observational data confrontation.